US vows tariffs on Mexico until it stops border crossings | DW | 31.05.2019

 The two countries are deeply connected through trade, with about 90% of Mexican exports bound for the US.
 Relations have been tense since Trump took power, with trade and migration both major friction points.

-The US president has accused the Mexican government of inaction on the groups of Central American asylum seekers who transit through Mexico from countries including El Salvador, Honduras and Guatemala.
+The US president has accused the Mexican government of inaction regarding the groups of Central American asylum seekers who transit through Mexico from countries including El Salvador, Honduras and Guatemala.

 The announcement took Mexico and investors by surprise, especially given the recent conclusion of negotiations on the unratified USMCA trade deal meant to replace the North American Free Trade Agreement between the US, Canada and Mexico, as well as an ongoing trade war with China.